FACULTY

 Autumn White - Creative Movement & Community Coordinator

 Originally from Sandusky, Ohio, Autumn began her dance training at the age of 17.
-As her education continued, she participated at competitions, receiving various awards and traveling to New York City, to train with Broadway and ABT professionals.
+As her education continued, she participated at competitions, receiving various awards and traveling to New York City, to train with Broadway and American Ballet Theatre professionals.
 In 2019, she obtained her B.A. in Communications with a minor in Dance from Bowling Green State University (BGSU).
 She was featured in numerous showcases and a part of the University Dance Alliance, a student run organization.
-She has experience teaching jazz, lyrical, and creative movement for all ages.
+She has experience teaching jazz, contemporary, and creative movement for all ages.
 While obtaining her degree, she had the pleasure of working as a Media Assistant for the BGSU Recreation and Wellness Center, as well as assisting the planning of Festival of Sail, Sandusky's Bicentennial Event.
 After graduation, Autumn spent her summer at Lakeside Chautauqua, a nonprofit organization, as the Education Program Coordinator, where she created promotions and coordinated programs throughout their season.
-In January of 2021, she moved to the Tempe area, and is thrilled she found her way to the Ballet Theatre of Phoenix.
+In January of 2021, she moved to Arizona and reconnected with her love of dance.

 Gregory Bench - Accompanist